vinomaster/consulctl/README.md

 # consulctl
 Basic command line utility for [Consul.io](http://www.consul.io) Key/Value Store.
-It can be used in scripts or for administrators to explore an Consul cluster.
+It can be used in scripts or for administrators to explore a Consul cluster.

 ## Usage